Near Warsaw in Kosciusko County, Indiana — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Indiana ...
 Where It All Began! (a few steps from this marker); Chinworth Bridge Trailhead (a few steps from this marker); The Lincoln Highway (a few steps from this marker); Highland Cemetery (approx. 2.2 miles away); a different marker also named The Lincoln Highway (approx. 2.6 miles away); M3A3 Stuart Tank (approx. 2.8 miles away); Kosciusko County War Memorial (approx. 2.8 miles away); General Tadeusz "Thaddeus" Kosciuszko (approx. 2.8 miles away).
 Touch for a list and map of all markers in Warsaw.

 More about this marker.
 There is also a gazebo located in the park with information about the history of the Lincoln Highway.

 Also see . . .
 The Chinworth Bridge at Kosciusko County Historical Society Website.
 (Submitted on July 23, 2011, by Dave Zollinger of Goshen, Indiana.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 23, 2011, by Dave Zollinger of Goshen, Indiana.
-This page has been viewed 609 times since then.
+It was originally submitted on July 23, 2011, by Dave Zollinger of Goshen, Indiana.
+This page has been viewed 655 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on July 23, 2011, by Dave Zollinger of Goshen, Indiana. • Bill Pfingsten was the editor who published this page.